 HDD killer

-By the way, a similar technique can be used to disable hard drives.
-Only here we do not remove vibrations from the HDD, but on the contrary, we generate vibrations that are fed to the HDD.
-If you play sound from the speaker at a frequency that resonates with the frequency of the HDD, the system will soon turn off the device with an I / O error (the Linux kernel completely turns off the HDD after 120 seconds).
-The hard drive itself can be permanently damaged.
+Incidentally, a similar technique can be used to disable hard drives.
+However, here we don't capture vibrations from the HDD, but rather generate vibrations that are fed to the HDD.
+If you play audio from a speaker at a frequency that resonates with the HDD's frequency, the system will soon shut down the device with an I/O error (the kernel).
+Linux (This completely shuts down the HDD after 120 seconds.)
+The hard drive itself may be irreversibly damaged.

-The Linux kernel shut down a hard drive after 120 seconds of sound at a resonant frequency through the speaker of an Edifier r19u USB speaker.
-The speaker is turned on at about a quarter of the power (less than 100 mW) and is located 20 cm from the HDD, directed towards the table to increase vibrations.
-Frame from Movie with a demonstration of the HDD killer
+Core Linux The hard drive shut down after 120 seconds of playing sound at a resonant frequency through the Edifier r19u USB speaker.
+The speaker was turned on at about a quarter of its power (less than 100 mW) and positioned 20 cm from the HDD, pointed at the table to amplify the vibrations.
+Still from with a demonstration of the HDD killer

 It is curious that such "attacks" on the HDD sometimes happen quite by accident in ordinary life.
-For example, in September 2016, ING Bank's data center was forced to shut down for 10 hours after a fire drill.
-Dozens of hard drives failed due to the loud sound of inert gas released from cylinders under high pressure.
+For example, in September 2016, ING Bank's data center was forced to shut down for 10 hours after a fire drill. due to the loud sound of inert gas released from cylinders under high pressure.
 The sound was very loud (more than 130 dB), and you can’t even shout at hard drives - this increases the delay in accessing the HDD.

 Demonstration of a human scream on hard drives in a data center.
 Delay measurement

-To generate resonant sound, Alfredo Ortega wrote a Python script called hdd-killer (video demonstration).
+To generate resonant sound, Alfredo Ortega wrote a Python script called ().

 """PyAudio hdd-killer: Generate sound and interfere with HDD """